ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 This controls whether clients can inspect the combined schema.
 It does not prevent the gateway from loading remote schemas at startup.

 Remote GraphQL error messages are redacted by default, and only the `code` extension is retained.
-If a trusted service returns details that clients should see, opt in for that source:
+If a trusted service returns details that clients should see, opt in for that subgraph:

 ```scala
 val config = RemoteGraphQLConfig.default.withErrorDisclosure(